12 min readBy Heart Hippo Medical Team

 • Correlate symptoms with actual heart rhythms

-The Bottom Line: Listen to Your Heart
+The Bottom Line: Match the Symptom to the Rhythm

 • Pattern: Regular vs. irregular